Connect with others who understand.

 Written by Marnie Willman

 The longer you live with type 1 diabetes, the more life hacks you’ll discover to manage your condition.
-To save you from reinventing the wheel, here’s a list of life hacks you can start using today to optimize your diabetes management.
+To save you from reinventing the wheel, here’s a list of nine life hacks you can start using today to optimize your diabetes management.

 Making Glucose Monitoring Easier